Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: Proof for sparse Besov rate Theorem 3

 \section{Proof for sparse Besov rate Theorem 3}

 Throughout this proof we might write $\mathcal{L}_n$ for logarithmic factors of the form $\log^{D}n$ and some constant $D>0$, which may change from one line to another.
 Because we look at functions on $[0,1]$, the $L_{p'}$ spaces get smaller with $p'$.
 Since the minimax rate (given by \eqref{def : rateexp}) is independent of $p'$ in the regular region $\{p' \leq p\}$ we can reduce the case $p' \leq p$ to only $p'=p$.
-In the following of the proof we focus on the case $p \leq p' < \infty.$ Recalling the definitions \eqref{def : indexeta} of $\eta$, \eqref{def : s'} of $s'$ and \eqref{def : rateexp} of $r$, we consider
+In what follows in the proof we focus on the case $p \leq p' < \infty.$ Recalling the definitions \eqref{def : indexeta} of $\eta$, \eqref{def : s'} of $s'$ and \eqref{def : rateexp} of $r$, we consider